-Answer: In high humidity conditions, the AC manufacturer recommends you operate your AC (manual mode) on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
-Also, dirty AC filters can restrict air flow and cause the AC to ice up; see Air Conditioner on page 5-19.
+Answer: In high humidity conditions, the AC manufacturer recommends you operate your AC in manual mode on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
+Also, dirty AC filters can restrict air flow and cause the AC to ice up.
+Running the AC in auto mode allows the fan speed to slow, potentially causing the AC to freeze; see Air Conditioner on page 5-17.

-Can I have my awning out with heavy winds?
+1. Can I have my awning out with heavy winds?

 Answer: No, this may cause damage if it is too windy.
-However, the awning does have a built in sensor that will automatically retract the awning; see Awning on page 6-12.
+However, the awning does have a built in sensor that should automatically retract the awning; see Awning on page 6-10.